 As goes Chicago, so goes the state.

-Yet it would seem wrong to convey the change as imminent or inevitable.
-As the Chicago Tribune’s Alice Yin reported, Los Angeles doesn’t allow subminimum wage for tipped workers, but that’s because of a state law and not something the city enacted independently.
-The U.S. Department of Labor reports Alaska, Minnesota, Montana, Nevada, Oregon and Washington, as well as Guam, also require full state minimum wage for all workers.
+This puts the city ahead of national trends.
+The U.S. Department of Labor reports Alaska, California, Minnesota, Montana, Nevada, Oregon and Washington, as well as Guam, also require full state minimum wage for all workers.

 Of those states, the lowest minimum wage is Minnesota’s $8.63, which applies to “small employers,” defined as those with gross annual revenues of less than $500,000.
 The greatest is Washington’s $15.74.
 (The only bigger minimum wage is $17 in Washington, D.C.)

 The Illinois Restaurant Association didn’t oppose the Chicago plan, apparently because the five-year schedule seemed a reasonable time for everyone to accommodate to a new reality.
 Presumably any state legislation would need a similar ramping schedule in order to avoid heavy opposition.
 But that doesn’t preclude individual proprietors from voicing displeasure, pledging things like job cuts and price hikes.

 Some diners might focus on bottom-line impact.
 If I spend $25 at dinner and tip $5, I wouldn’t feel differently about paying $30 with no gratuity.
 Other customers might blush at a $5 increase in the published price of food, regardless of if their total stays flat.
 Further, if listed prices increase at establishments with tipped servers, it’s easy to envision correlated increases at tip-free quick service joints – absent the guarantee the difference funnels down to workers.